In this article, we're going to go over what we believe it takes to become an iOS developer in the next few months.

-On the one hand, this means that you can avoid all of the crusty old behaviours that are common in older languages like C++ and Java.
-It also means that it has a slew of more advanced features that may blow your mind at first.
+On the one hand, this means that you can avoid all of the old behaviours that are common in older languages like C++ and Java.
+It also means that it has a slew of advanced features that you can take advantage of.

 And that's fine.
-Many parts of Swift are relatively simple, while others will take you longer to fully grasp, so just take your time and persevere – you'll get there!
+Many parts of Swift are relatively simple, while others will take you longer to fully grasp, experience and practice makes perfect.

-The second core skill I mentioned is SwiftUI, which is an Apple framework that allows us to use Swift to create apps for iOS, macOS, tvOS, and even watchOS.
+The second core skill required is SwiftUI, which is an Apple framework that allows us to use Swift to create apps for iOS, macOS, tvOS, and even watchOS.

 So, while Swift is the programming language, SwiftUI provides the tools for developers to create apps, such as how to display images, text, buttons, text boxes, data tables, and more.